network-analytics/pmacct-test-automation/tests/302-BGP-IPv6-multiple-sources/README.md

 - traffic-01.pcap                           pcap file (for traffic reproducer)
 - traffic-02.pcap                           pcap file (for traffic reproducer)
 - traffic-02.pcap                           pcap file (for traffic reproducer)
-- traffic-03.pcap                           pcap file (for traffic reproducer)
+- traffic-03.pcap                           pcap file (for traffic reproducer)          --> same as traffic-02.pcap but with higher timestamp!
 - traffic-info-00.json                      some info about content of pcap file 0
 - traffic-info-01.json                      some info about content of pcap file 1
-- traffic-info-02.json                      some info about content of pcap file 2 (3)
+- traffic-info-02.json                      some info about content of pcap file 2
+- traffic-info-03.json                      some info about content of pcap file 3
 - traffic-reproducer-00.yml                 traffic replay function config file
 - traffic-reproducer-01.yml                 traffic replay function config file
 - traffic-reproducer-02.yml                 traffic replay function config file